-Teck is the second largest exporter of seaborne steelmaking coal in the world.
+Teck is the second-largest exporter of seaborne high-quality steelmaking coal in the world.
 Our hard coking coal, a type of steelmaking coal, is used primarily for making coke by integrated steel mills in Asia, Europe and the Americas.
-In 2011, sales to Asia accounted for approximately 60% of our annual coal sales volume.
-Substantially all of the coal produced by Teck is high quality hard coking coal.
-Lesser quality PCI and thermal coal products accounted for approximately 15% of our annual sales volume in 2011.
+In 2012, sales to Asia accounted for approximately 75% of our annual coal sales volume.
+Substantially all of the coal we produce is high quality hard coking coal.
+Lesser quality PCI and thermal coal products accounted for approximately 10% of our annual sales volume in 2012.

 Coal is processed at our mine sites.
 Processed coal is primarily shipped westbound from our mines by rail to terminals along the coast of British Columbia and from there by vessel to overseas customers.
-In 2011, approximately 9% of our processed coal was shipped by rail to customers in North America.
+In 2012, less than 5% of our processed coal was shipped by rail to customers in North America.

-We compete in the steelmaking coal market primarily with producers based in Australia.
+We compete in the steelmaking coal market primarily with producers based in Australia and the United States.
+We compete with Mongolian and Chinese domestic coal producers for sales to China.
 Coal pricing is generally established in US dollars and the competitive positioning among producers can be significantly affected by exchange rates.
-The competitive position of Teck in the coal market continues to be determined primarily by the quality of its various coal products and its reputation as a reliable supplier, as well as by its production and transportation costs compared to other producers throughout the world.
+Our competitive position in the coal market continues to be determined primarily by the quality of our various coal products and our reputation as a reliable supplier, as well as by our production and transportation costs compared to other producers throughout the world.
+Mine expansions in Canada, production ramp-up in China and new supply areas combined with recovery from severe weather disruptions and labour related production shortfalls in Australia contributed to increased availability in steelmaking coal.

-The high quality seaborne steelmaking coal markets are cyclical in nature, being driven by a combination of demand and production and export capacity.
+The high quality seaborne steelmaking coal markets are cyclical in nature, being driven by a combination of demand, production and export capacity.
 We have experienced significant fluctuations in coal prices and sales volumes in the past.
 The emergence of China as a significant importer of seaborne steelmaking coal has resulted in a market that is highly elastic and volatile.
 Any significant disruption in China's economic growth could alter the demand and supply dynamics for the entire seaborne market suddenly and severely.

-The majority of Teck's coal sales in 2011 were negotiated and settled on the basis of quarterly pricing.
+The majority of Teck's coal sales in 2012 were negotiated and settled on the basis of quarterly pricing.
 In addition, developmental sales, which are typically priced on a per-vessel basis, were continued into new markets, particularly China.
 Prior to 2010, substantially all of Teck's coal production was sold under evergreen or long-term agreements with coal prices that were negotiated annually based on a coal year that ran April 1 to March 31.
-We expect that substantially all of our coal pricing in 2012 will be negotiated for a term of less than one year, including on a quarterly and per-vessel basis.
-All of our revenues from sales of coal products were derived from sales to third parties.
+We expect that substantially all of our coal pricing in 2013 will be negotiated for a term of less than one year, including on a quarterly and per-vessel basis.
+Substantially all of our revenues from sales of coal products were derived from sales to third parties.